radian628/unofficial-desmos-wiki/src/list-manipulation/index-of-min-max.md

 ---

 {% mainPreview %}
-Get the one-based index of the smallest or largest element of a list.
+Get the one-based index of the smallest or largest element of a ((list)).

 {% statictext
   'posMin(list) = [1 ... length(list)][list = min(list)][1]', '{ "copyButton": true }'